nakaraan/ccapdev/README.md

 ## How to run

-In the command line, run the following:
+In case of errors in compiling, run the following in the command line, run the following:
 ### 'npm uninstall react-scripts'
 ### 'npm install react-scripts@5.0.1'
 ### 'npm install antd'